alicolville/Weight-Tracker/readme.txt

 * New Feature: New shortcode [wt-start-date] - display the date of the first weight entry.
 * New Feature: If enabled (Setting: Display previous entry on form?), the user's previous entry will be displayed as placeholders on form fields.
 This will allow the user to see the values on the previous entry.
 * Improvement: Display and change the order of boxes on user summary and profile page (admin).
+* Improvement: Added a new button to "Show all entries" on the User summary page.
+Please bare in mind, this option maybe slow performing on large data sets.
 = 8.3 =

 * Improvement: Webhooks, Zapier & Slack.
 Push weight entry data and targets to Slack channels, Zapier or your own custom Webhooks.